flatimage/docs/docs/examples/steam.md

 This will generate a `steam.flatimage` package, which will store all the information in the `.steam.flatimage.config` hidden folder.
-You can move this binary to an external hard-drive and use the same steam installation of different linux machines without worrying about dependency/installation issues.
+You can move this binary to an external hard-drive and use the same steam installation on different linux distributions without worrying about dependency/installation issues.
+Furthermore, all your games will be installed to `.steam.flatimage.config`.

 ---
 Here is the details of the executed script: